patoperpetua/scripts-common/README.md

 ### BASH SCRIPT TEST

 It tests bash script file(s) using shellcheck.
 It depends on common script, so to use it you need to have both in the same directory.
-It contains the following options:
+Shellcheck must be installed in the host computer, follow [this link to install](https://github.com/koalaman/shellcheck#installing) (It contains the following options:

 ```bash
 -h | --help: display help.